 Two Program Tracks

 This track is designed for students who have not taken all the prerequisite courses for medical school, typically due to a career change or change in post-graduate plans.
 In general, all students must take the sixteen specific natural science, social science and mathematics courses (55 credits) as a baseline requirement for medical school admissions.
-As part of the PRIME program, students must complete all of the courses required for medical school admission not previously taken, in addition to the two Clinical Inquiry (IQ) courses (MGRD 310 and 311), before the certificate will be awarded.
+As part of the PRIME program, students must complete all of the courses required for medical school admission not previously taken (or taken more than 5 years ago), in addition to the two Clinical Inquiry (IQ) courses (MGRD 310 and 311), before the certificate will be awarded.
 As such, depending on student needs, programs of study could range from 24 credits to 60 credits.
 Beyond the required courses, students may also elect to take upper-level undergraduate courses or graduate courses to demonstrate additional academic rigor.

 Linkage Agreement with CWRU School of Medicine

-The PRIME program, housed within the top-ranked School of Medicine at Case Western Reserve University, has a linkage agreement for students who meet certain criteria.
-Our program director (email@example.com) can provide specific details.
+The PRIME program, housed within the top-ranked School of Medicine at Case Western Reserve University, has a Linkage Agreement for students who meet certain criteria, which is approximately 1/3 of our students.
 We are working to develop relationships with other medical schools to potentially add new agreements for select students.